rdj09/pyre/docs/about.md

 - **Experience Rating**: Methods for analyzing historical experience
 - **Exposure Rating**: Tools for exposure-based rating
 - **Rate Monitoring**: Utilities for tracking rate changes and adequacy

-## Development Philosophy

-pyRE is developed with the following principles in mind:

-- **Modularity**: Components are designed to be modular and reusable
-- **Transparency**: Algorithms and methodologies are clearly documented
-- **Testing**: Comprehensive test coverage ensures reliability
-- **Performance**: Critical operations are optimized for performance
-- **Usability**: User-friendly interfaces and clear documentation

 ## Getting Involved